TechNet Cyber Supporting Partner Opportunities

 Profile

-Mr. Tremper is the Director for Electronic Warfare (EW) supporting the Platforms and Weapons Portfolio Manager (P&WPM) in the Office of the Undersecretary of Defense for Acquisition and Sustainment (OUSD (A&S)).
-In this role, he is the U.S. Department of Defense’s senior leader providing guidance and advocacy for U.S. development and acquisition of EW capabilities and systems.
+Mr. Tremper was appointed to the Senior Executive Service in June 2020 as the Director for Electronic Warfare (EW) in OUSD (A+S).
+In this prior role, he was the U.S. Department of Defense’s senior leader providing guidance and advocacy for U.S. development and acquisition of EW capabilities and systems.

 Sessions